 At the end of each three week cycle, we refer all interested applicants to the respective schools.
 The goal is to complete this entire referral process within 5 workdays.
 Referrals are sent via email to the school principal with the applicant’s name and contact information included.
 Each applicant who is referred receives separate confirmation email telling them to which school they were referred.

-Applicants are asked not to inquire about a specific referral until after 5 workdays have passed.
-If, after 5 workdays have passed, an applicant has received no confirmation email, then contacting HQ AFJROTC is appropriate.
+Applicants are asked not to inquire about a specific referral until after 5 workdays have passed after te=he end of the cycle.
+If, after 5 workdays have passed, an applicant has received no referral confirmation email, then contacting HQ AFJROTC is appropriate.

 Interview Process: It is up to the school and the applicant(s) to establish communication and accomplish any district paperwork, background checks, or other items necessary to complete the interview process.
 HQ AFJROTC does not track all application/hiring requirements within the 630 school districts that host AFJROTC Programs.
 Therefore, each school must guide all applicants accordingly.
 Be sure to ask questions!